Frontend

 Add the query module in

-Add a nav link in the workspace shell sidebar so users can discover the page.
+Add a nav link in the domain shell sidebar so users can discover the page.

 -